Morocco's historic Women's World Cup debut inspires girls even if some in the Arab world ignore it

 Morocco’s historic Women’s World Cup debut inspires girls even if some in the Arab world ignore it

-RABAT, Morocco (AP) — The game was sparsely attended; it was midweek and the outcome wasn’t much in doubt: the Association Sportive des Forces Armees Royales, a powerhouse in women’s soccer here, ended up crushing its Moroccan women’s national professional league opponent 7-0.
+RABAT, Morocco (AP) — The game was sparsely attended; it was midweek and the match wasn’t going to be a nail-biter: the Association Sportive des Forces Armees Royales, a powerhouse in women’s soccer here, ended up crushing its Moroccan national women’s professional league opponent 7-0.

-Wearing her hair in half-up pigtails and dressed in a jersey reading “Morocco” in Arabic, 5-year-old Aliae Benazzouza descended to the pitch to meet the players.
-A favorite of hers, Fatima Tagnaout, who plays for Morocco’s national women’s team and for the armed forces team known as ASFAR, embraced Aliae and held her hand as they posed for photos.
-Aliae waved at another player, calling her name.
-During the game, she would make her way to the front of the stands, pressing against a rail, for a better view.
+Dressed in a jersey reading “Morocco” in Arabic, 5-year-old Aliae Benazzouza descended to the pitch to meet the players.
+A favorite of hers, Fatima Tagnaout, who plays for Morocco’s national women’s team and for the armed forces team known as ASFAR, wrapped her arms around Aliae as they posed for photos.
+Aliae waved at another player.
+During the game, she would make her way to the front of the stands for a better view.

-“I was very happy,” Aliae said.
-Her mom, Souad El Khorchef, a teacher, said her daughter peppered her with kisses afterward in thanks for taking her to the game and asked to practice soccer.
-El Khorchef told her that is possible when she’s older.

-After years largely in the margins, Moroccan women’s soccer is gaining new ground at home and beyond, capturing the imagination of some girls like Aliae, winning the hearts and minds of more parents, and chipping away at a traditional view of soccer as a men’s game.
-Morocco’s national team, the Atlas Lionesses, will make its debut this month at the FIFA Women’s World Cup, the first to qualify from the Arab world, where many are wild for the men’s game.
+After years largely in the margins, Moroccan women’s soccer is gaining new ground, capturing the imagination of some girls like Aliae, winning the hearts and minds of more parents, and chipping away at a traditional view of soccer as a men’s game.
+Morocco’s national team, dubbed the Atlas Lionesses, will make its debut this month at the FIFA Women’s World Cup, the first to qualify from the Arab world, where many are wild for the men’s game.

-He said the Lionesses’ achievement “shows how women’s soccer has progressed” in the North African country, filling him with joy.
-He added, though, that not everyone he knows shares his enthusiasm due to conservative views or to religious beliefs against women wearing shorts.
+He said the Lionesses’ achievement “shows how women’s soccer has progressed” in the North African country and has filled him with joy.
+He added, though, that not everyone he knows shares his enthusiasm due to conservative views or religious beliefs against women wearing shorts.

 The national team’s upcoming Women’s World Cup appearance follows their male counterpart’s history making feat as the first African or Arab team to reach the World Cup semifinals.
 Last year’s run galvanized support from other Arab countries.

-Morocco’s 2022 hosting of the Women’s Africa Cup of Nations drew large numbers of spectators and catapulted the country to the upcoming global tournament in Australia and New Zealand.
-It marked a watershed moment, soccer officials and players say.
+Morocco’s 2022 hosting of the Women’s Africa Cup of Nations drew large numbers of spectators and catapulted the country to the upcoming global tournament.
+It marked a watershed moment in perceptions for many, soccer officials and players say.

-“The qualification of the women’s team for the finals at the Africa Cup of Nations, the media momentum and the wide audience that followed … breathed new life into women’s soccer in Morocco,” Khadija Illa, president of the national women’s soccer league, told The Associated Press.
-“We now see families bring their children, … their daughters, to play soccer.”
+“The qualification of the women’s team for the finals at the Africa Cup of Nations, the media momentum and the wide audience that followed … breathed new life into women’s soccer in Morocco,” said Khadija Illa, president of the national women’s soccer league.

-The on-the-pitch victories, she said, were the culmination of efforts by the Royal Moroccan Football Federation to develop soccer, including for women.
+The on-the-pitch victories, she said, were the culmination of efforts in recent years by the Royal Moroccan Football Federation to develop soccer, including for women.
 Female players and teams traditionally suffered from neglect here and in the Arab world.

-“Everything related to women requires struggling for,” she said.
+“Everything related to women requires struggling for,” Illa said.
 “We’re not 100% where we want to be, but we have put sound structures in place.”

-Those include hiring Atlas Lionesses’ coach Reynald Pedros and moves in recent years by the Moroccan federation to support women’s clubs with such things as salaries and buses.
-Financial assistance was part of an agreement announced in 2020 for the growth and professionalization of female soccer; goals included establishing a national under-17 championship and increasing the number of female players.
+Those include the hiring of Atlas Lionesses’ coach Reynald Pedros and moves by the Moroccan federation to support women’s clubs with such things as salaries.
+Providing financial help was part of an agreement announced in 2020 for the growth and professionalization of female soccer; goals included establishing a national under-17 championship and increasing the number of female players.

 “There’s no success without financial support,” Illa said.
-“Everyone played before but they played without enthusiasm. … When they realized that soccer can also become a career, the appetite has increased.”
 Still, she said, large salary gaps exist between male and female players at Moroccan clubs, adding, “We’re still at the beginning of the road.”

-She cited a sports-study program that searches for youthful talent, houses girls who qualify and provides them with schooling and soccer practice.
-It’s funded by the Royal Moroccan Football Federation and has produced such players as Tagnaout, Illa said.
+She cited a sports-study program that searches for youthful talent and provides girls who qualify with housing, schooling and soccer practice.

-Bahya El Yahmidi, who oversees women’s soccer at ASFAR, said with more victories, attitudes have been evolving.
+Bahya El Yahmidi, who oversees women’s soccer at ASFAR, said with victories, attitudes have been evolving.

 “In the beginning, there was such talk as ‘You belong in the home or in the kitchen’ … or girls would wait for their fathers or brothers to leave before they could sneak out to play,” she said.
 “But later, a brother would come with his sister, a father with his daughter.”

-In developing women’s soccer at ASFAR, the club provided players with “financial and moral stability,” which has encouraged more to join, she said.
+The senior Lionesses’ ascent fuels her resolve.
+“This has made me work harder, aspire for more, dream.”

-Atlas Lionesses’ and ASFAR player Ghizlane Chebbak, named player of the tournament in the 2022 Women’s Africa Cup of Nations, is increasingly seeing the star power she and some of her peers are enjoying in the eyes of young fans.
+Atlas Lionesses’ and ASFAR player Ghizlane Chebbak is increasingly seeing the star power she and some of her peers are enjoying in the eyes of young fans.

-She recalled a girl sobbing uncontrollably, emotional that she encountered Chebbak and other players.
-That girl, she said, ended up joining ASFAR.

-“It made us feel that we have actually made it to the hearts of young children,” Chebbak told the AP.

 “Our efforts and perseverance in the field of soccer haven’t gone in vain; people have understood that we have the right to play this sport,” the 32-year-old said.

-She hopes the national team can make Moroccan women’s soccer proud at the World Cup.
-“We’re highly focused,” she said.

-Nouhaila Benzina, who also plays for the national team and ASFAR, said her soccer career has opened up new worlds, helping her meet people from different countries and religions.
-The 25-year-old never saw her passion for soccer at odds with her modest attire and the Islamic headscarf that she wears on and off the pitch.
+Nouhaila Benzina, who also plays for the national team and ASFAR, said her soccer career has opened up new worlds for her.
+The 25-year-old never saw soccer at odds with her modest attire and the Islamic headscarf she wears on and off the pitch.

 Many, she said, depict her as a role model.

-“This fills me up with joy and makes me want to work harder to show girls they can achieve great things.”
+“This … makes me want to work harder to show girls that they can achieve great things.”

-The Lionesses’ ascent fuels the resolve of players like Hiba Karami, who plays for another local team, Fath Union Sport.

-“This has made me work harder, aspire for more, dream,” said the 18-year-old, who hopes one day to play with the senior national team.

 In parts of the Middle East and North Africa, women’s soccer can be shackled by lack of financing or conservative attitudes in some areas, while making new pushes in others when there are official efforts to develop the game.

 “Nothing is impossible,” she said.
-“If they work and plan, other teams can make it too.
-Why not have four or five Arab teams competing in the World Cup?”
+“If they work and plan, other teams can make it too.”

-In Arab cities, where months ago many took pride in the Moroccan men’s team World Cup performance, attitudes vary.

 In Gaza, ruled by the militant Hamas group, shopkeeper Ahmed Qoffa said he rooted for Morocco’s men’s team but takes issue with female players wearing shorts.

-“Culture and religion do not prohibit sports,” he said.
-“If it is within the legal, cultural and societal limits, then there is no problem.”
+“If it is within the legal, cultural and societal limits, then there is no problem,” he said.

-Elsewhere in the region, many, including some serious soccer fans, were unaware of the Atlas Lionesses’ breakthrough.
+Elsewhere in the region, many were unaware of the Atlas Lionesses’ breakthrough.

 “They always give attention to men’s sports more than women’s, especially in our countries,” said Hadeel Sleiman.
 She is a fan from Lebanon.